shakirhyd/CMPE226-Assignment-Shakir-Hussain/README.md

 CMPE 226 Mongo DB Assignment.

+Please refer to the  ShakirMongoCatalog Implementation.docx file in the folder - ReadMe, which will provide context and understanding of the implementation.

 This project is part of an assignment in the course - CMPE 226 in San Jose State University towards fulfilling the requirements of Masters in Software Engineering.

 This assignment is an implementation of a Appliance Catalog Webapp based on MongoDB datastore.
 I have used JSP pages to render UI while connecting to local MongoDB datastore that stores products in JSON documents.
 I have also implemented a search functionality using ElasticSearch and Kibana dashboard.
 Kibana dashboard has been embedded in the Webapp as a separate JSP.